datavis-tech/topologica/README.md

 This table shows all 4 ways of defining a reactive function, each of which may be useful in different contexts.

  * **inputs** If you are typing the inputs by hand, it makes sense to use the comma-delimited string variant, so that you can easily copy-paste between it and a destructuring assignment (most common case).
 If you are deriving inputs programmatically, it makes sense to use the array variant instead.
  * **reactive functions** If you want to define a reactive function in a self-contained way, for example as a separate module, it makes sense to use the variant where you specify `.inputs` on a function (most common case).
-If you want to define multiple smaller reactive functions as a group, for example in the statement that constructs the Topologica instance, then it makes sense to use the more compact two element array variant.
+If you want to define multiple smaller reactive functions as a group, for example in the statement that constructs the `dataflow` instance, then it makes sense to use the more compact two element array variant.

 <a name="set" href="#set">#</a> <i>dataflow</i>(<i>stateChange</i>)